jspalms/RandomBank/README.md

 What should the scope of a bounded context / aggregate be

+if you're going to outbox integration events does it make sense to outbox domain events too?

+I want my integration events to be transactional but they are raised in response to domain events which I've specifically raised after the aggregate is saved

+What should the scope of a bounded context / aggregate be

 # Future projects

 - Event sourcing version
 - Temporal version
 -